oss-review-toolkit/ort/README.md

 export JAVA_OPTS="$JAVA_OPTS -Xmx8g"
 ```

-If ORT requires external tools in order to analyze a project, these tools are listed by the `ort requirements` command.
+If ORT requires external tools to analyze a project, these tools are listed by the `ort requirements` command.
 If a package manager is not list listed there, support for it is integrated directly into ORT and does not require any external tools to be installed.

 ## From binaries